dotnetcore/CAP/README.md

 [![Member project of .NET China Foundation](https://img.shields.io/badge/member_project_of-.NET_CHINA-red.svg?style=flat&colorB=9E20C8)](https://github.com/dotnetcore)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/dotnetcore/CAP/master/LICENSE.txt)

-CAP is a .Net Standard library to achieve eventually consistent in distributed architectures system like SOA,MicroService.
-It is lightweight,easy to use and efficiently.
+CAP is a library based on .Net standard, which is a solution to deal with distributed transactions, also has the function of EventBus, it is lightweight, easy to use, and efficiently.

 ## OverView

-CAP is a library based on .Net standard, which is a solution to deal with distributed transactions, also has the function of EventBus, it is lightweight, easy to use, and efficiently.

 In the process of building an SOA or MicroService system, we usually need to use the event to integrate each services.
 In the process, the simple use of message queue does not guarantee the reliability.
 CAP is adopted the local message table program integrated with the current database to solve the exception may occur in the process of the distributed system calling each other.
 It can ensure that the event messages are not lost in any case.